zyd5csi8/Exam-70-761-Querying-Data-with-Transact-SQL/readme.md

-# Exam 70-768: Developing SQL Data Models
+# Exam 70-761: Querying Data with Transact-SQL

 This is the first part of certification: **MCSA: SQL 2016 BI Development**.
 It could be a good way to apprrove your ability to write advanced, highly optimized SQL queries to retrieve large volume data.
 Comparing to it's precedemt exam **70-461: Querying Microsoft SQL Server 2012** , the exam 70-768 has cutted a large part of the content that is too complext and unlikely to be used by most DA or BA.
 Therefore, pass exam 70-768 will be relatively easier.